OSU-slatelab/SpeechGUI-AlignmentFramework/COSI_README.md

   <li>ILoveYou</li>
 </ul>

-If the wake gesture is detected, audio input is taken in from the microphone from the local device and processed on the client front-end for transcription using Whisper.
+If the wake gesture is detected, audio input is taken in from the microphone from the local device and processed on either the client front-end or server back-end for transcription using Whisper.

 ### VirtualBox VM
 In order to capture audio input, a VirtualBox VM with Ubuntu must be utilized due to WSL failing to capture microphone input appropriately.